WhyRFoundation/foundation/2021/hackathon.md

 > Academic papers are not cited by every researcher in proper format, for academic search engines it is problematic to find citations per each paper.
 As papers are cited in different formats, also with some typos, matching citations with the title of the papers is a complicated task.

-The challenge is about matching name of academic papers in different format.
-In the zip file, you will find four datasets: tableA.csv, tableB.csv, train.csv, valid.csv
+The challenge was about matching name of academic papers in different format.
+In the zip file, you could find four datasets: tableA.csv, tableB.csv, train.csv, valid.csv

 Please find the dataset [here](https://github.com/WhyRFoundation/foundation/blob/master/2021/data_hackathon.zip)